How to Cite Internal Revenue Service Codes in APA Format

 Unlike certain other cited documents, citing Internal Revenue Service codes does not require you to use a page number.
 Instead, use the title number, an abbreviation of the source and a section number if available.
 This format is also correct for citing all legal documents, not only Internal Revenue Service codes.
-For example:

 Self-employment can be a complicated matter (26 USC §1403b).

 Write References page citations as you would for in-text citations, for example: 26 USC §1403b

 This is a tax code citation for a section concerning miscellaneous provisions to taxes on self-employment.
 Internal Revenue Service codes are part of the United States Code, which you abbreviate as USC.